AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/projects/workflows.md

 >[!NOTE]
 >
->&amp;ast; These workflows are not started from the **Workflow** tile in Projects.
+>&amp;ast; Esses workflows não são iniciados a partir do bloco **Workflow** em Projetos.
 Consulte Criação de cópias de idioma para ativos.
 <!--
 >&ast; These workflows are not started from the **Workflow** tile in Projects.
 See [Creating Language Copies for Assets.](/help/sites-administering/tc-manage.md)
 -->